Oliver-RC/DjangoBookings/README.md

  ### Structure
   - The site is made up of an initial home page, menu page, book now page, newsletter page, blog page, register page, log in page and my bookings page for logged in users.
   - Each page only has the relevant content expected in order to keep the site simple to understand.
-Every page is in a consistant style, format and layout aiding usability.
+Every page is in a consistent style, format and layout aiding usability.
   - Bootstrap grid layout system has been used to create a responsive site.
   - Layout design of each page:
     1. Navigation bar at the top with page title to the left and page links to the right.